fmstacco/data-maturity-assessment/README.md

 * As a potential customer, I want to know where I am getting it right and where I am missing the data management of my company.
 * As a potential customer, I want to receive feedback from my assessment of my company's data maturity.
 * As a potential customer, I want to be able to contact the company to learn more about the company services.
+* As a potencial customer, I want to know that my form was received and they will get in touch with me quickly.

 [Back to top](<#contents>)